Lepton flavor violation in Higgs boson decays at the HL-LHC: Acknowledgments

 \section{Acknowledgments}

 {The work of M. A. Arroyo-Ure\~na is supported by “Estancias posdoctorales por México (SECIHTI)”, “Sistema Nacional de Investigadoras e Investigadores” (SNII), and the SECIHTI project No. CBF-2025-G-1187.
-E. A. Herrera-Chacón acknowledges support from SECIHTI.
+E. A. Herrera-Chacón would like to thank Frank Krauss for useful initial discussions.
 S. Rosado-Navarro thanks VIEP-BUAP for the support. }